hazeycode/brucelib/modules/platform/README.md

 # brucelib.platform
 **WARNING: WORK IN PROGRESS**

-The platform module abstracts the target operating system and SDKs and provides an opaque interface.
-The design descisions regarding this interface are driven by the considerable differences between how platforms do things and the need for a simple interface for getting input events, creating graphics contexts, synchronising with the display refresh, piping out audio, etc.
+The platform module abstracts the target operating system and SDKs and provides an opaque interface for getting input events, create a graphics context, synchronise with the display refresh, write out audio for playback, etc.

 ### Supported platforms
 | Platform | Status |